 Otolaryngologists are capable of providing treatment and management for all types of disorders of the ears, nose, throat and surrounding structures.
 These may include sinusitis, hearing loss, tinnitus, cranial nerve disorders, balance disorders, polyps, nasal obstruction, voice and swallowing disorders, various types of infections and both cancerous and non-cancerous tumors, among many other conditions and diseases.

-Having studied Plastic Surgery, Dr. Costantino has been trained to perform a variety of surgeries that can restore or correct the form and function of the human body, either cosmetic or reconstructive.
+to perform a variety of surgeries that can restore or correct the form and function of the human body, either cosmetic or reconstructive.
 Dr. Costantino is able to correct abnormalities of the body that may be causing adverse health effects, or perform surgeries to correct malformations caused by birth defects, trauma, tumors or disease.